The Use of Budesonide for the Treatment of Active Ulcerative Colitis

 Center.
 Subjects will include patients with previously or newly diagnosed extensive

 ulcerative colitis.
-Patients will be treated with both oral and rectal budesonide for 8
+Patients will be treated with oral budesonide and rectal hydrocortisone

-weeks followed by a predetermined taper.
-All patients will undergo research clinic visits at
+for 8 weeks followed by a predetermined taper.
+All patients will undergo research clinic

 questionnaires that measure the patient's disease activity, quality of life, side effects,